ItsMCB/VexelCore/README.md

 # VexelCore

-> The VexelCore system works for Bukkit-based servers and Velocity-based proxies.
-Each has a respective plugin that handles modules; Java jars built with the VexelCore API designed for that target platform.

-VexelCore is for developers and server owners who want to simplify their development and update workflow.

-### 🔌 Plugin Advantages
-- Instantly enjoy changes without restarting the server.
-- Easily debug your code with commands that output key information.
+VexelCore is an API that's designed to be used with your Bukkit derivative (i.e. Paper) and Velocity plugins so developers can write less code.

 ### 🔥 API Advantages
-- Use utilities to simplify your code and speed up development.
+- Reliable utilities to simplify code and speed up development.

 ## 📈 Current Features
-- Module reloading system to enjoy code changes without restarting
-- Debugging Utilities
-  - Velocity: Call Events
 - Useful icon set with unambiguous names
 - Chat Utilities
   - Easily send multiple messages in one line with color code translation